akitacoinorg/akitacoin/README.md

+Akitacoin is a completely open project

+Akitacoin - FAQs

 How can I join the Akitacoin community

 There are many ways to get involved in the Akitacoin community!
 Most of the popular social media platforms have a thriving and welcoming Akitacoin community through which newcomers and old-timers alike can connect, discuss, and share their thoughts, memes, ideas, and share the joy of all things Akita.
 [Twitter](http://twitter.com/akitacoinworld)    [Telegram](https://t.me/akitacoinworld)